-Instructions: All Class Readings are available below and not on Canvas.
+Instructions: All Class Readings are available below.
 Please click on the links to the respective readings to access the content.

 Dehaene, Introduction/Preface: pp ix-xxii (no study questions today!)

-Dehaene, Preface & Introduction Ch 1: Talented and Gifted Animals, pp 3-29, Dr. Siegler
+Dehaene, Preface & Introduction Ch 1: Talented and Gifted Animals, Dr. Siegler

 1. What are the implications of the Clever Hans story for whether researchers should conduct their own studies (as opposed to letting research assistants who do not know the hypotheses of the study conduct them)?
 How have animal cognition researchers gotten around the problem of subtle, unconscious biases among experimenters?f